-The OLS slope coefficients on land and density are 1.70 and 1.90.
-Straight lines fit reasonably well.
-To relate this to the equations in the previous section, we look at the relationship between land area and population in the top 135 MSAs by population.
-A regression of the log of MSA area on log MSA population yields a slope coefficient of .52.11 Let us take this as an estimate of η from the previous section.
-Equations (4) and (5) from the previous section suggest the slope coefficient on both land and density should be approximately equal 2 if $\zeta = 1$ and $\eta = .5$ approximately hold.
+Table 3.3 MSA-level Zipf regression results: Alternative size measures population in the top 135 MSAs by population.
+A regression of the log of MSA area on log MSA population yields a slope coefficient of 0.52.
+Let us take this as an estimate of $\eta$ from the previous section.
+Equations (4) and (5) from the previous section suggest the slope coefficient on both land and density should approximately equal 2 if $\zeta = 1$ and $\eta = 0.5$ approximately hold.
 Our estimates of 1.70 and 1.90 are in the ballpark of 2.